Breese, Illinois: History

 Realizing that Breese would need some improvements, the mayor authorized the construction of an electric light plant that was completed in 1906.
 The streets of Breese were also topped with road oil in 1911.
-The next year improvements to the city's water works facility were also made.
+The next year, improvements to the city's water works facility were also made.

-However, things took a turn for the worse when, in 1914, a scarlet fever swept the community and its surrounding area and forced all the schools to close.
+However, things took a turn for the worse when, in 1914, scarlet fever swept the community and its surrounding area and forced all the schools to close.
 Only four years later, still in the wake of the scarlet fever, the flu epidemic spread through the area.

 1906 Coal mine disaster

-On December 24, 1906, Six miners were killed and one injured when a mine cage collapsed and fell down the shaft in a mine owned and operated by The Breese and Trenton Coal Company.
+On December 24, 1906, six miners were killed, and one was injured when a mine cage collapsed and fell down the shaft in a mine owned and operated by The Breese and Trenton Coal Company.
 The miners killed included Henry Middeke, Herman Scheleper, Walter Schaffner, August Foppe, Frank Zehrer, and Hermann Holtmann.
 The only one injured was mine manager William Fritz.
 An investigation concluded that improper filling of an old air shaft caused a dirt slide leading to the collapse.
 The Breese and Trenton Coal Company was found guilty of negligence.